proXipra/Masked-Adventurer/README.md

 ## Assets

-All assets used in this game link in the below;
+All assets used in this game are linked below;

 https://pixelfrog-assets.itch.io/pixel-adventure-1